jasition/jasition.github.io/_posts/2018-11-01-tests-for-conceptualisation.md

 then they all get personal.
 And they should all be translated to your test cases.

-* (edge case) is wide enough for your, with your hip width as input parameter
+* (edge case) is wide enough for you, with your hip width as input parameter
 * (edge case) can support your body weight, with your body weight as input parameter
 * (usability) is comfortable to sit on
 * (load test) can last for years